-a beginners guide to zines by atozines
+a beginner's intro to zines by atozines

 Hello!
 This guide was made for people who are new to the online zine or collaborative project community.
 This is good for people looking to be apart of projects, want to buy a zine, or simply want to learn more.
-This guide was made with physical, for-profit zines in mind but has tips that also apply to charity, digital-only, and free zines.Please remember that every project is different and it's important to use your best judgment on the risks you are willing to take.
-All physical projects have risks.
-This is a reality of these projects, some may not be fulfilled due to a lack of sales.What is a "Zine"?
+This guide was made with physical, for-profit zines in mind but has tips that also apply to charity, digital-only, and free zines.
+This guide is not intended for people looking to mod for the first time, but for first-time contributors or buyers.What is a "Zine"?

 There are some variations of zines.
 In this context, a zine is a physical or digital self-published book that is available for a limited amount of time.
-Physical zines may vary in binding (saddle-stitch, perfect-bound, spiral-bound) or material (paperback vs hardcover).Most zines have a small window of when it will be available, you will not be able to get the zine after the window is closed.
-Although zines can be produced, and shipped by one person—this guide is made with application-based collaborative projects that feature a group of moderators and contributors in mind.What does "joining a zine mean"?
+Physical zines may vary in binding (saddle-stitch, perfect-bound, spiral-bound) or material (paperback vs hardcover).Most zines in this community have a small window of when it will be available—you will not be able to get the zine after the window is closed.
+Although zines can be produced and shipped by one person—this guide is made with application-based collaborative projects that feature a group of moderators and contributors in mind.The Risk Factor

 It means contributing to the project, hence being called a "contributor".
 As a contributor, the expectations are that you